Greg Jennings: Personal life

 Jennings is a Christian.
 Jennings is married to Nicole Jennings, also of Kalamazoo, and they have three daughters named Amya, Alea and Ayva.
 On October 5, 2012, they welcomed their son Aice Gregory.

 On May 5, 2010, Jennings made an appearance on the CBS prime time hit show Criminal Minds.
 He portrayed a lab technician working at a crime scene.
 Jennings is also in discussions to appear on BET's The Game.
 He appeared as himself on the July 6, 2011, episode of Royal Pains and the 2013 The League episode, "The Near Death Flex-perience".
-He is also the main actor and star of Old Spice 'Smelf' ad campaign.

 The Greg Jennings Foundation was started by Jennings to attempt to benefit underprivileged children and youth organizations.
 The entire charity organization raises money through organizational events, donations, and fund raisers.
 The organization allows people, groups, and organizations from either Michigan or Wisconsin to apply for grant money.
 The headquarters of the foundation are in Kalamazoo, Michigan.

+Jennings is also a part-time analyst on FS1's First Things First and Breakfast Ball, and formerly on The Carton Show.

+Madden clip

+Jennings also is known for a viral video of Madden NFL 10 gameplay by Demetry James, where he scores a 99-yard touchdown with Jennings having a broken leg.
+The Madden series later references James' video in Madden NFL 12, in which if the user playing the game scores a 99-yard touchdown with Jennings, they earn an achievement named "Put Da Team On My Back".
+The name of the achievement is a reference to a phrase said by James in his gameplay video.